Toronto company expands ventilator production tenfold to meet demand - Sylvan Lake News

 OTTAWA — One of the companies making ventilators for the federal government is expanding its production capacity more than tenfold to meet demands created by the COVID-19 pandemic.

+Ventilators are artificial breathing machines which help people who are too sick to breathe on their own.
+The most critically-ill COVID-19 patients require ventilators when pneumonia attacks their lungs too harshly.

+In Italy and Spain, two of the countries hit hardest by the pandemic, the number of patients needing ventilators quickly exceeded the number of devices available, forcing doctors to make gut-wrenching decisions about who would get the artificial support and who would be left to almost certainly die.

-Thornhill Medical CEO Lesley Gouldie said Wednesday normally her Toronto-based company would produce at most 50 ventilators in a month.
+Thornhill Medical CEO Lesley Gouldie said Wednesday normally her Toronto-based company would produce at most 50 ventilators in a month, but is scaling that up to as many as 500 a month with help from Guelph, Ont.-based manufacturer Linamar.

-Since mid-March, the company has added staff, joined up with a bigger manufacturer and worked around the clock to produce 10 times as many to fill an order from the federal government.

 “It’s been an extremely intense period for our company,” Gouldie said in an interview with The Canadian Press.